-CoLR is committed to increasing the diversity of the student body, faculty and curriculum at NYU.
-Diversity reflects not only difference in race, ethnicity, class, ability, gender, religion, sexual orientation, culture, and language, but also variety in ideology and perspective.
+The Coalition on Law & Representation (CoLR) is committed to increasing the diversity of the student body, faculty, and curriculum at NYU Law.
+Diversity means not only difference in race, ethnicity, class, ability, gender, religion, sexual orientation, culture, and language but also variety in ideology and perspective.

 The following projects are currently underway:

 CoLR participates in faculty hiring committees and cooperates with the Student Body Association in an effort to increase faculty diversity.

 CoLR engages in outreach to prospective students and works to promote diverse student retention.

 CoLR sponsors the Derrick Bell Critical Reading Group, a twice-monthly meeting that fosters critical dialogue on the law among students and with faculty.

 CoLR campaigns for the formation of a Center for Race and the Law at NYU Law School.

 In the fall, CoLR hosts the 1L Family Dinner for first year law students of diverse backgrounds and their allies.
 In the spring, CoLR hosts the Family of CoLR Appreciation Dinner (FoCAD) to show student appreciation for our diverse faculty and staff.